X01XX/risc-v-memory-management-vf2/README.txt

   varies:

-    41 - Stack-array not initialized.
+    41 - Element stack-array not initialized.